RMilock/multi-scale-node-embeddings/README.md

 1) Renormalizable Vector Embeddings, if the full adjacency matrix is known.
 See "Multi-Scale Node Embeddings for Graph Modeling and Generation" [arXiv](https://arxiv.org/abs/2412.04354);

 2) Global or local scalar embeddings, if only marginal quantities are available, such as the number of links or the node degrees.
-See "Renormalizable graph embeddings for multi-scale network reconstruction" (stay tuned)
+See "Renormalizable graph embeddings for multi-scale network reconstruction" [arxiv](https://arxiv.org/abs/2508.20706)

 Feel free to reach out at [riccardo.milocco@imtlucca.it](mailto:riccardo.milocco@imtlucca.it) or [riccardo.milocco@gmail.com](mailto:riccardo.milocco@gmail.com), for code refinement, feedback, or collaborations.